lab1092/blender-manual_ja/manual/preferences/editing.rst

       Automatic keyframe insertion in available curves.
 New F-Curve Defaults
    Interpolation
       This controls how the state between two keyframes is computed.
       Default interpolation for new keyframes is Bezier which provides smooth acceleration and de-acceleration whereas Linear or Constant is more abrupt.
    XYZ to RGB
-      Color for X, Y or Z animation curves (location, scale or rotation) are the same as the colour for the X, Y and Z axis.
+      Color for X, Y or Z animation curves (location, scale or rotation) are the same as the color for the X, Y and Z axis.

 Transform
 =========

 Release confirm
    Dragging :kbd:`LMB` on an object will move it.
    To confirm this (and other) transforms, a :kbd:`LMB` is necessary by default.
    When this option is activated, the release of :kbd:`LMB` acts as confirmation of the transform.

 Sculpt Overlay Color